ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 Spin Polarization
 -----------------

-Up until now we have been assuming that we always have electronic states which could be occupied by two electrons.
-Essentially we have been ignoring the electron spin.
-If you want to examine, for example, a magnetic system then the spin of the electrons is important.
-It can also be important in modelling atomic or molecular systems.
-We'll cover different examples of this in this lab.
+Until now we have assumed that the electronic states are the same for up-spin and down-spin electrons: in other words, we assumed that each state can be occupied by two electrons.
+In a magnetic system, however, the electronic wavefunctions (and the corresponding Kohn-Sham energies) can be different for electrons with different spins.

 The Oxygen Molecule
 -------------------

-If a system is not necessarily magnetic we might imagine that representing it with some set of fully occupied, doubly degenerate bands will work.
-However, in some cases including spin polarization can lead to important differences.
-One example of this is the O2 molecule.
+An oxygen molecule has an even number of electrons.
+So you might expect that a certain number of Kohn-Sham states are filled with two electrons and therefore the total number of up-spin electrons is equal to the total number of down-spin electrons.
+This is, however, not true.

+When the two oxygen atoms are sufficiently close to each other so that their atomic orbitals start to overlap, new states - called molecular orbitals - are formed.
+These are called $\sigma_s$, $\sigma_s^*$, $\sigma_z$, $\pi_x$, $\pi_y$ and so on.
+As a consequence of the symmetry properties that the molecule possesses, some of the molecular orbitals have the same energies.
+In Quantum Mechanics, such wavefunctions are called degenerate.
+You can see from the molecular orbital diagram below that the $\pi_x$ and $\pi_y$ orbitals are degenerate and also the $\pi_x^*$ and the $\pi_y^*$ orbitals have the same energy.

 ![MO](assets/Mo_diagram.svg){: style="width:250px" align=right}

-In this case, we have a system with two interacting oxygen atoms.
-Each oxygen has 8 electrons in total, with the configuration `1s2 2s2 2p4`, the 1s orbital will be contained within the pseudopotential for the DFT calculations done here, so you will have 6 electrons from each oxygen atom.

-For a single oxygen, from Hund's rule the three p-orbitals should be filled singly before being filled in pairs, so that one of the p-orbitals will have two electrons, and the other two should have one each.
-However, if we assume doubly occupied orbitals, we'll have the two p-orbitals with two electrons and one that is empty.
-This means a calculation where we assume a set of doubly occupied bands will have trouble converging to the ground state of the system.

-For the molecule the situation is similar, but the s and p-orbitals from each atom combine to form bonding and anti-bonding $\sigma$ and $\pi$ orbitals.
+When we fill these molecular orbitals with electrons, we end up with two electrons that we can distribute in the $\pi_x^*$ and $\pi_y^*$ orbitals.
+It turns out that the repulsive interaction between electrons favors a state in which the two electrons sit in different molecular orbitals, but have the same spin.
+This is known as Hund's Rule.
+Note that a similar situation occurs in an isolated oxygen atom.

-The directory `01_O2` contains an input file to calculate the total energy of the system at the measured bond length.
+The directory `01_O2` contains an input file to calculate the total energy of the oxygen molecule at the experimentally measured bond length.
 Here the calculation has been set up exactly as you've seen in the past (i.e., assuming doubly degenerate band occupation without smearing or spin polarization):